The safest African safari destinations

 “South Africa is the most beautiful place on earth.
 Admittedly, I am biased but when you combine the natural beauty, and the fact that the region is a haven for Africa’s most splendid wildlife, then I think we have been blessed with a truly wonderful land.” – Nelson Mandela

 Africa’s southernmost city of Cape Town – reminiscent of a European coastal city – is home to the largest population of African Penguins, barely a stone-throw away from the finest vineyards in the Western Cape and the world-famous road-trip mecca of the Garden Route.
-Journey further up north and you’ll find South Africa’s National Parks and Private Game Reserves teaming with wildlife of all shapes and sizes, offering some of the continents best Big Five safari experiences.
+Journey further up north and you’ll find South Africa’s National Parks and Private Game Reserves, teeming with wildlife of all shapes and sizes, offering some of the continent's best Big Five safari experiences.
 Boasting many design-forward, eco-conscious safari lodges offering every conceivable luxury and almost guaranteed game viewing throughout the year, a South African safari is one of the safest safari destinations for all travellers, from last-minute romantic getaways to a sunny winter safari for families.
 From first-time Africa travellers to seasoned philanthropists taking annual impact trips supporting innovative conservation initiatives, South Africa has it all.

 Kenya

-The Kenya safari industry is the most established in Africa.
+The Kenyan safari industry is the most established in Africa.
 The Masai Mara is home to the Big Five, as well as one of the world’s greatest mammal migrations (from July to December).
 View the pink flamingos on Lake Nakuru or the famous tusker elephants of Amboseli National Park.
 Whilst the country is largely safe for travellers, certain areas are to be avoided, in particular the Somalian border area and the northern coast.

 Private game reserves and National Park guides often belong to the local Masaai tribes and offer a unique insight into local culture.
 However, Kenya has several unfenced parks that are open to the public, and during peak season experience a huge influx of vehicles.
 Working with an experienced safari expert will enable you to avoid the masses and ensure exclusive access to the best game viewing areas in Kenya at the right times.